Learn Histograms in Python with Matplotlib โ€” Step-by-Step with Code

 Understanding the Code Step-by-Step

-Let’s break down what’s happening in our histogram code, one line at a time — no boring jargon, just clear logic!
+Let's break down what's happening, one line at a time โ€” no boring jargon, just clear logic.

-We’re grabbing Matplotlib’s plotting tools.
+Grabs Matplotlib's plotting tools.
 Think of this like opening your paintbox before making a graph.

-Our sample data: a list of ages repeated 10 times.
-It mimics a group of 200 people for better visualization.
+Our sample data โ€” a list of ages repeated 10 times to mimic a group of 200 people for a more realistic visualization.

-We’re adding context: a title and axis labels so the chart makes perfect sense at a glance.
+Adds context โ€” a title and axis labels so the chart makes sense at a glance without anyone having to guess what the numbers mean.

 Customize Your Histogram